jefflombard/sparc/README.md

 Spark makes it easy to write Lightning apps, handling boiler plate for you.
 Once installation is finished, you can speed up development by running shortcuts inside the project folder.

-## Shortcuts
+## Shortcuts and Commands
-In addition to creating scaffolding for projects, spark contains useful scripts and aliases for SFDX commands
+In addition to creating scaffolding for projects, spark contains useful scripts and aliases for SFDX commands.
+These should be run from within a project folder.

 ### Development
-#### Add packages
+#### Add packages and tools
 - `spark add:redux` - installs redux and adds a provider component as described in [Lightning-Redux](https://github.com/madmax983/lightning-redux)
 - `spark add:strike` - adds components from the [strike](http://www.lightningstrike.io/) library
 - `spark add:jquery` - refers you to resources to help you become a better javascript developer. ;)
+- `spark add:git` - runs the `git init` command.

 #### Working with scratch orgs
 - `spark build` - runs the build command for the project.